 Our school curriculum for religious education meets the requirements of the 1988 Education Reform Act (ERA).
 The ERA stipulates that religious education is compulsory for all children, including those in the Reception Class who are less than five years old.
 The ERA allows parents to withdraw their child from religious education classes if they so wish, although this should only be done once the parents have given written notice to the school governors.
-The ERA also allows teachers to refuse to teach religious education, but only after they have given due notice of their intention to the school governors.
-The religious education for citizenship.
-Our school RE curriculum is informed by the Cornwall Agreed Syllabus and we deliver the Christianity element through a published scheme called "Understanding Christianity".
+The ERA also allows teachers to refuse to teach religious education curriculum forms an important part of our school's spiritual, moral and social teaching.
+It also promotes education for citizenship.
+Our school RE curriculum is informed by the Cornwall Agreed Syllabus and we deliver the Christianity and other faith elements through a published scheme called "Understanding Christianity".
 The ERA states that the RE syllabus should reflect the fact that the religious traditions in Great Britain are in the main Christian, and that it should, at the same time, take account of the teachings and practices of other major religions.